damienstanton/neat-theme/README.md

 # Neat theme for Visual Studio Code
 Neat is a light monochrome theme based on Apex Syntax for Atom.
-Most of the code will be rendered dark with strings and numbers lightened to stand out.
+It is designed to provide a focused writing experience for both Markdown and code, using minimal highlighting to avoid distraction.

 ## Screenshots
 ![Screenshot 2](screenshot-2.png)
 ![Screenshot](screenshot.png)